kamilazdybal/kamilazdybal.github.io/_posts/2022-10-09-research-is-hard.md

 # Research is hard

 A Ph.D. student inevitably learns the tough truth sooner or later in their candidature: **Research is hard.**
 It's harder then you thought it would be.
-It's hard enough, that you begin to wonder how does anyone manage to publish anything?
+It's hard enough, that you begin to wonder: How does anyone manage to publish anything?

 The ideal research pathway that a Ph.D. student fantasizes about is like this: